LSeu-Open/AIEnhancedWork/README.md

 **LLM Scoring Framework:**

 Since benchmarks cannot always be trusted and existing leaderboards typically focus only on one aspect of modern LLMs' capabilities, we chose to develop our own approach.
+Formerly developed within this repository, the scoring framework is now under development in a dedicated repository.

 Our approach aims to cover a wide range of benchmarks, leaderboards, community assessments, and technical specifications, **trying to provide an unbiased estimation of the overall capacities of any public LLM.**